 Large companies like LG, Unilever, General Motors and many more are setting up shop in Cambodia.

 Hard Title vs. Soft Title

-In addition to strata titles, another quirk in Cambodia’s real estate market is the distinction between “hard titles” and “soft titles”.
+Besides strata titles, another quirk in the Cambodia property market is the distinction between “hard titles” and “soft titles”.
 Both give legal freehold status and must be owned by either a Cambodian or Cambodian company.
-But there’s a few very important differences.
+But there’s a few important differences.

-Hard-titles are registered through the national government’s land registry and give an indisputable right to the property.
-Soft-titles are instead registered through the local government.
-Soft titles are, at least in theory, not as ironclad as hard-titles.
+Hard titles are registered through the national government’s land registry and give property owners an indisputable right.
+Soft titles are instead registered through the local government.
+Soft titles are, at least in theory, not as ironclad as hard titles.

-In practice, over 80% of properties in Cambodia are held on soft titles.
-They’re just fine and serve as government-recognized proof of ownership.
+In practice, over 80% of properties in Cambodia are held on soft titles and they serve as government-recognized proof of ownership.
 Soft titles are solid enough that practically any local bank will accept one as collateral for a secured loan.

-Most Cambodians even prefer soft-title property because the transfer fees are a lot lower.
-Not only that, but the local government takes a lot less time for processing compared to the national government.
-Everything can be finished in a few days rather than months – something which especially makes life easier for flippers.
+Most Cambodians even prefer soft title property because the transfer fees are a lot lower.
+Not only that, but the local government takes less time for processing compared to the national government.
+Everything can be finished in a few days rather than months – something which especially makes a flipper’s life easier.

 How Much are Property Taxes in Cambodia?

-Annual property taxes are 0.1% of the market value of the property in excess of 100,000,000 Khmer Riel, or about $25,000.
+Annual property taxes are 0.1% of the property’s market value in excess of 100,000,000 Khmer Riel (about $25,000).
 Needless to say, annual taxes are very low in Cambodia and often not even payable at all.